 How long will it take to start receiving aged home care services?

 Current wait times for home care packages are 3–6 months for a Level 1 package and 9–12 months for Levels 2–4.
 The Australian government offers a set number of home care packages, which increases when new releases are announced.
-Read about the latest home care package release here.

 The Aged Care Decisions team are passionate about helping you navigate the aged care assessment process and find a provider that works for you.
 Call us today on 1300 775 870 to discuss your specific care needs and learn how we can support you on your journey.